Hildebrand Law, P.C. mobile logo

 Request to Annul Has no Merit

 In Nevada, a minor can marry with the permission of a parent or stepparent.
-Michael married with his stepfather’s permission.
+Husband married with his stepfather’s permission.
 Therefore, the marriage was valid in Nevada.

 Arizona law prohibits Arizona couples from evading state law by marrying elsewhere.
 However, such marriages are not listed as a void marriage in the statutes.
-Therefore, Michael and Michelle’s marriage was not void.
+Therefore, Husband’s and WIfe’s marriage was not void.

 Spousal Support Appropriate

 The Court of Appeals noted that it only overturns spousal support if the trial court abused its discretion.
-Since Michael earned more money than Michelle did, it found that the court did not abuse its discretion.
+Since Husband earned more money than Wife did, it found that the court did not abuse its discretion.
 It affirmed the spousal support award.

 Disposition